microsoft/msphpsql/README.md

 **Q:** What's next?

-**A:** On March 23, 2018 we released the production release version 5.2.0 of our PHP Driver.
-We will continue working on our future plans and releasing previews of upcoming releases frequently.
+**A:** On July 20, 2018 we released the production release version 5.3.0 of our PHP Driver.
+We will continue working on our future plans and releasing previews of upcoming releases.

 **Q:** Is Microsoft taking pull requests for this project?

 **A:** Yes.
-Please submit pull requests to the **dev** branch and not the **master** branch.
+Please submit pull requests to the **dev** branch, not the **master** branch.

 ## License

 The Microsoft Drivers for PHP for SQL Server are licensed under the MIT license.
 See the LICENSE file for more details.

 ## Code of conduct